 - Remember, be creative.
-Use telephones, microphones, screens, puppets to allow the child a means of communication through projective approaches.
+Use telephones, microphones, screens, and puppets to allow the child a means of communication through projective approaches.

-- Keep in mind that anxiety is a big underlying factor and promote safety, empowerment and security for the child.
+- Keep in mind that anxiety is a big underlying factor and promote safety, empowerment, and security for the child.

 - Incorporate enhancing self-esteem activities in the therapeutic setting.

-- Teach the child relaxation, breathing and positive imagery techniques to help with anxiety.
+- Teach the child relaxation, breathing, and positive imagery techniques to help with anxiety.

 - Keep open communication with parents and teachers to follow up treatment progress.